bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- Mostly Clear
+- Humid and Mostly Clear
-- 93% humidity
+- 95% humidity
 - 2 mph wind
 - 27% cloud cover
-- 48 AQI 🟩
+- 43 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours